 We’re about to see history repeat itself.

+Africa is famous for its huge numbers of exotic animals, making it a major attraction to animal lovers worldwide who take part in things like tanzania safaris in order to marvel at them from afar.
+However, the region also attracts those who see these animals as a way to make money; causing a huge poaching problem that could end in the extinction of a number of important species.
 Ten years ago CITES (Convention on International Trade in Endangered Species) party nations suspended a ban on trading ivory to allow South Africa, Zimbabwe, Namibia and Botswana to sell more than 100 tons of ivory to China and Japan.
 Proponents argued that flooding the markets would drive prices down and reduce poaching.
 That didn’t happen.
 Instead, poaching increased and elephant populations are in such rapid decline that they could be extinct in 15 years unless things change.

 Officials in South Africa are going down that same path with rhinos this year.
 Meanwhile, poaching there is ramping up with potentially dozens of rhinos killed just in the past few weeks and slaughtered for their horns.
 The government says 529 rhinos have been killed in the first half of this year.